wein.plus

 Cider

-This cider, or actually more correctly sparkling cider, almost overtook wine in France at one point.
-The seafaring nations were looking for an alcoholic drink that would not spoil even after long sailing voyages.
-For a long time, cider was preferred by the English to wine containing more alcohol, until the high-proof Madeira and Malaga became popular, which survived every sea voyage perfectly well.
+This cider, or more correctly sparkling cider, almost overtook wine in France.
+The seafaring nations were looking for an alcoholic drink that would not spoil even after a long voyage.
+For a long time, the English preferred cider to more alcoholic wine, until the high-proof Madeira and Malaga became popular, which survived every voyage perfectly.
 In France, cider is mainly produced in Normandy and Brittany.
-Especially in the Département Calvados in Normandy there are many cider producers.
-A total of 48 apple varieties and some pear varieties are used for production, of which up to 12 from different regions are used in blending for a wine.
-Depending on the mixing ratio of sweet, bitter and sour apples, the taste of the cider can be varied, resulting in the different types.

 Voices of our members